Science Events in Vancouver

 Stay up-to-date with all of the life science events taking place in Vancouver with the Science in Vancouver events calendar!
 From academia to industry and biotech to pharma, our events calendar is your complete source for life science conferences, symposiums, networking, and workshops in Vancouver.

-If you’re interested in promoting your life science event on the Science in Vancouver events calendar, please use our event submission form.
+If you’re interested in promoting a life science event in our calendar, please use our event submission form.

 - This event has passed.

 August 25, 2022 - 12:30 pm - 1:30 pm

 The HQP Research Presentation Series gives NMIN HQP the opportunity to collaboratively develop their poster presentation skills, deliver a presentation in a supportive environment, and to receive constructive feedback.

 Topical delivery of gene-editing tools into human skin

 Delivery tools can be used to facilitate the intradermal absorption of LNPs to enhance the gene editing efficacy of CRISPR-Cas for the treatment of genodermatoses.

 Juliana Bolsoni received a Bachelor’s in Biomedical Sciences from the University of Sao Paulo, Brazil, and is currently a Master of Sciences student at the Faculty of Pharmaceutical Sciences of the University of British Columbia.